-The Emergency Management Executive Team is monitoring potential Tropical Cyclone Nine currently in the Atlantic, which appears to be staying far to the east.
+The Emergency Management Executive Team is monitoring Hurricane Isaias.
+The system is expected to stay along the east coast of Florida.
 Here on the west coast of Florida we expect little to no impact.
-If necessary, we will post updates at eckerd.edu/tropical.
+College operations remain normal.
+If necessary, we will post updates at...

 - National Weather Service, St. Petersburg Whitted Airport